Thank you for signing up!

 20 Minutes to Fit!

-There’s no postponing it: Bikini season is upon us.
+There’s no postponing it: Swimsuit season is upon us.
 But this year, let’s make a communal vow not to beat ourselves up in front of the mirror for not already having the perfect bikini body.
 There’s still time to commit to a simple weekly exercise plan to help you look better — and feel better — when you show some skin.

 While the following circuits are fun quick fixes for summer, it’s important to remember bodies are most beautiful when treated like temples year-round!